garinyaroslav/stepwise/README.md

-# Etapnik
+# Stepwise

-Etapnik is a Spring Boot application designed for stage-by-stage tracking and management of academic projects, such as theses and coursework.
+Stepwise is a Spring Boot application designed for stage-by-stage tracking and management of academic projects, such as theses and coursework.
 It provides a RESTful API with JWT-based authentication, uses PostgreSQL with Hibernate for data persistence, and integrates MinIO for file storage.

 ## Features